Jake Garber

 Jake Garber (born April 16, 1965) is an American make-up artist who has done over 140 movies and television shows.
 For films he is most known for movies such as Star Trek: First Contact, Scream 3, Ghosts of Mars, Kill Bill, Hulk, Collateral, The Texas Chainsaw Massacre: The Beginning, The Hitcher, Grindhouse, The Mist, Inglourious Basterds, and Django Unchained (in which he also acted as a Candyland tracker).
-He has also done TV shows such as Star Trek: Voyager, Firefly, The Walking Dead and The X-Files.
+He has also done TV shows such as Fallout, Star Trek: Voyager, Firefly, The Walking Dead and The X-Files.

 He was nominated at the 69th Academy Awards for his work on the film Star Trek: First Contact, which was in the category of Best Makeup.
 He shared his nomination with Michael Westmore and Scott Wheeler.

 He also has won three Emmy awards.